streamlink/streamlink-portable/Streamlink for Windows (Compiled)/README.txt

 Requirements:
 -Windows 7 SP1 or later
--.NET Framework 4.x (4.7 recommended) (Not required in Windows 8 or later) https://www.microsoft.com/en-us/download/details.aspx?id=55167
+-.NET Framework 4.5 or later (Not required in Windows 8 or later) https://www.microsoft.com/en-us/download/details.aspx?id=55167

 Notes: